Skip to main content

 What is tisagenlecleucel?

-A serious side effect of tisagenlecleucel is called cytokine release syndrome (CRS).
-Tell your caregivers right away if you have signs of this condition: fever, chills, trouble breathing, body aches, vomiting, diarrhea, or feeling light-headed.
-Your caregivers will have medication available to quickly treat CRS if it occurs.
+Cytokine release syndrome (CRS) is a serious side effect of tisagenlecleucel.
+Tell your caregivers right away if you have any signs or symptoms of this condition, such as a fever, chills, trouble breathing, body aches, vomiting, diarrhea, or feeling light-headed.
+Your cancer specialist should provide your caregivers with medication to quickly treat CRS if it occurs.

-Also tell your caregivers or seek emergency medical attention if you have signs of life-threatening nerve problems: problems with speech, problems with thinking or memory, confusion, or a seizure.
+Neurological toxicities.
+Life-threatening nerve problems can happen with tisagenlecleucel.
+Tell your caregivers or seek emergency medical attention if you have problems with speech, problems with thinking or memory, confusion, or a seizure.

-Women may need pregnancy testing before receiving this medicine.
-You may also need to use birth control to prevent pregnancy during and shortly after treatment with tisagenlecleucel and chemotherapy.
+Females who can get pregnant may need pregnancy testing before receiving this medicine.
+You should also take birth control to prevent pregnancy during and shortly after treatment with tisagenlecleucel and chemotherapy.

 If you receive tisagenlecleucel during pregnancy, your baby's blood may need to be tested after it is born.
 This is to evaluate any effects the medicine may have had on the baby.